IsleOfHeidren/IsleOfHeidren/deliverables/sdp.md

 ## Development Methodology
 * Agile, with 1 week sprints starting at the first meeting of the week starting the current spring and wrapping up the previous.
 Second meeting acting as a stand up.

-* Each meeting delagate tasks to indviduals
+* Each meeting delegate tasks to individuals

 * Each important code pull request or version should be reviewed by at least one person.
 Try to do code review during meetings